 Learn how long to cook a turkey breast so it’s perfectly tender and juicy!
 If you’re having a small Thanksgiving dinner, a turkey breast is a perfect choice.
 We’ll cover the temperature for roasting turkey breasts in the oven and how to check doneness.

 Instead of cooking a whole turkey, cooking turkey breasts for a smaller gathering is a faster and more convenient way to celebrate Thanksgiving or Christmas.

 For those who prefer white meat to dark meat, the breast is definitely best.
 The meat is nicely seasoned, tender and juicy with a delectably crispy skin.
-It couldn’t be easier to cook a turkey breast in the oven, smoker, crockpot or stovetop.
+Our favorite way is to roast it in the oven, but you can also cook a turkey breast in the smoker, crockpot or stovetop.
 One average turkey breast is enough meat for about 5 servings, making it ideal for your weekly meal prep.

 How Long Does it Take Per Pound to Cook a Turkey Breast?

 Generally speaking, a good rule of thumb is 20 minutes per pound of turkey breast at 350°F. A lower temperature would increase your cooking time and a higher temperature will cook the meat faster.
 Also bear in mind that bone-in turkey breast takes longer to cook than boneless.

 How Long to Roast Turkey Breasts in the Oven?